fesalfayed/fesalfayed/README.md

 ## what i'm in the middle of

-a multi-agent setup running on hermes. orchestrator plus a builder and an analyst, talking over discord, pushing to kanban, syncing both ways with notion. unattended, cron-driven, runs while i sleep
+a multi-agent setup running on hermes. orchestratorion frameworks, building local infra for agentic workflows. talking over discord, syncing both ways with notion. and local LLM hosting + evals for personal use-cases.

 a quantified-self pipeline that pulls whoop and ultrahuman and oura and apple health into one store. the actual goal is predicting mood from biometrics and context